openssl/openssl/doc/designs/lms.md

 since the LMS/HSS public key and HSS signature contain the digest to use.
 If specified, the digest name must match the one used by the HSS public key and signature, otherwise an error will occur.

-- Section 4 of [2] states that the same hash function MUST be used everywhere for OTS and LMS at all HSS levels (this means the terms 'm' and 'n' are the same)) ([1] only states that the hashes SHOULD be the same).
+- Section 4 of [2] states that the same hash function MUST be used everywhere for OTS and LMS at all HSS levels (this means the terms 'm' and 'n' are the same)). ([1] only states that the hashes SHOULD be the same).
 This requires error checking when the HSS signature data is decoded.
 - Hash Functions for SHAKE and truncated SHA256 are not specified in [1], but are part of [2] so they should be supported.
 For truncated SHAKE256/192 support this will require the OSSL_DIGEST_PARAM_XOFLEN